-Through its relevant links to other areas of our curriculum, music is used as a tool to support in other areas of learning.
+Through its relevant links to other areas of our curriculum, music can also be used as a tool to support in other areas of learning.
 For example, songs and rhymes to help remember number facts, performance poetry in English, studying the music of other cultures as part of Geography and RE and responding to movement and dance in PE all incorporate different elements of music.

-A weekly singing assembly allows the children opportunities to develop their singing skills and gain an understanding of how ensembles work.
-It is also an extra occasion to provide an opportunity to listen to music from a variety of different styles, periods and countries.
-Performances, such as Christmas plays and nativities and end of year shows, demonstrate that music is important to the life of the school.
-Extracurricular activities, such as Key Stage choirs and music lessons, also provide children with experience of making music.
+Rocksteady band, also provide children with experience of making music.
 Music plays an important role in helping children to feel part of a community, so we organise and collaborate these ventures to enable children to share their musical skills at different events outside of school too.
-These include the Young Voices concerts and festivals, celebrations and performances at the local church and retirement homes.
+These include the Young Voices concerts and festivals, celebrations and performances at the local church and retirement homes and band performances to parents and carers.
 The school also works with Music for Life, providing a whole school concert and targeted musical workshops for smaller groups once a year.
 This gives children an opportunity to work with professional musicians from a range of musical backgrounds.